haven1network/validator/Readme.md

 ### Spin up the Node

-- Once the validation is complete you will recived a `static-nodes.json` file.
+- Once the validation is complete you will recived the following files
+    - static-nodes.json
+    - permission-config.json
-- place the file in the `data` folder and run the following command.
+- Place the files in the `data` folder and run the following command.

     ```bash
     ln -s static-nodes.json permissioned-nodes.json